Madman (rapper)

-Pierfrancesco Botrugno (born 25 July 1988), better known by the stage name Madman sometimes stylized as MadMan is an Italian rapper.
+Pierfrancesco Botrugno (born 25 July 1988), known professionally as Madman, sometimes stylized as MadMan, is an Italian rapper.

 Biography

 Early years, Escape from Heart

 Madman entered the world of hip hop by participating in the 2006 edition of Tecniche Perfette (a well-known italian freestyle competition), in Apulia, later won in Turin by July B.

 In 2007 he made his debut with the self-produced mixtape Riscatto mixtape, made in collaboration with TempoXso, followed in the same year by Prequel (recorded together with Esse-P), and in 2008 by R.I.P.
 Street album.
 In 2010 Madman released the debut album Escape from Heart, released for free through the Honiro Label.

 Collaborations with Gemitaiz, MM Vol. 1

 Since 2011 Madman has embarked on a musical collaboration with rapper Gemitaiz, with whom he has released the mixtape Haterproof (2011) and the EP Detto, Fatto.
 (2012), both released through the Honiro Label.

 On June 28, 2013 Madman made the mixtape MM Vol. 1 Mixtape, consisting of 18 tracks.
 It was subsequently extracted from it as the only single "Come ti fa Mad", released by the label Tanta Roba of Gué Pequeno and DJ Harsh, with whom Madman signed a recording contract on September 25.

 In 2014 the rapper returned to collaborate with Gemitaiz for the realization of the album Kepler, released on May 24.
 Anticipated by the videoclips of "Non se ne parla" and "Haterproof 2", the album met with great success in Italy, making its debut at the top of the Italian album chart and being certified gold by the Italian Music Industry Federation for over 25,000 copies sold in the country.